10 Best Short Dartmoor Walks for the Family

 Clothing: Summer: Walking boots.
 Winter: Walking boots or wellies.

 #9 Climb the elevation to Dartmoors Great Staple Tor - One of the most scenic walks in Dartmoor

 This has to be my favorite tor on the Dartmoor National Park to visit, and one of my favorite locations in Devon.
-Great Staple Tor, is a very dramatic looking tor indeed it consists of four or five stacked peaks of rocks about as high as the average house.
+Great Staple Tor, is a very dramatic looking tor indeed and really is in an area of outstanding natural beauty, it consists of four or five stacked peaks of rocks about as high as the average house.

 The stacks can be photographed from various angles to create some great pictures or use your imagination and turn them into different animals or characters.
 The stacks look almost man-made with the stones almost perfectly balanced on top of each other.

 The Dartmoor Brewery at Princetown agrees as well as all their beers Jail Ale, Legend, Dartmoor IPA, and Dartmoor Best all feature the stunning Great Staple Tor on their labels. https://www.dartmoorbrewery.co.uk

 Great staple tor is a good hike from the car park, has incredible views down towards Plymouth and Tavistock, and sweeping rural views across the stunning moorland.

 Location: Park at pork hill car park and wander up the moors to find the tor.
 When facing North, Great staple tor is approx at the 3 o'clock direction from Pork hill and the 11 o'clock position from Merrivale quarry.

 From pork hill car park you should have cox tor roughly north at 12 o'clock and then granite clitter fields, then middle staple tor, and finally great staple tor at around 3 o'clock.
 Great staple tor is on Google maps, so should be able to follow your phone.